A home remedy for cold & flu season

 Slice up some fresh ginger

-Simmer the ginger in a medium sized pot on the stove for 20 minutes
+Simmer the ginger in a medium-sized pot on the stove for 20 minutes

 Take the warm ginger water from the stove and poor it into the tub